Getting started with Anypoint Service Mesh: AWS

 Scroll to the bottom and click Create and wait for the Node Group to be created.

-create
+Click create

-STEP 3: Verify Cluster and Connect
+Step 3: Verify Cluster and Connect

 Open up a terminal and type aws configure.
 Complete the AWS Access Key ID and the AWS Secret Access Key.
 Make sure you specify the correct default region name and leave the default output format to None.